BLOG: All Things Higher Ed

 Narrow down your college choices

 Use your junior year to research colleges and universities that interest you.
-Attend college fairs, visit the campus and speak with admissions officers.
+Attend college fairs, visit the campus and talk with admissions officers.
 Consider factors such as location, size, majors offered, campus culture and financial aid opportunities.
 By the end of your junior year, aim to have a list of about 10-15 colleges that you’re interested in applying to.

 Take the ACT/SAT for the first time